A new commercial growth model

 As the large consulting firms move upmarket, many SME and mid-market clients will still need practical, affordable AI help from someone they already trust.
 Accounting firms already have the client relationships and business context to become that trusted first call.

-A firm cannot credibly recommend AI-agent adoption to clients unless it is using agents itself.
+A firm cannot credibly recommend AI adoption to clients unless it is using AI itself.
 The sensible path is internal adoption first, followed by capability building and carefully supported first client implementations.

 Accounting Firm AI Concierge